 Unfortunately, the specific guidelines for what is considered fair use and what constitutes copyright violation are not well defined.
 Fair use is a well-known and respected concept and will only be challenged when copyright holders feel that the integrity or market value of their work is being threatened.
-The following four factors are considered when determining if something constitutes fair use: $\frac{6}{2}$ be sure you are staying within your rights and not infringing upon theirs.
+The following four factors are considered when determining if something constitutes fair use: $\frac{6}{2}$ to the copyrighted work as a whole;

 - The purpose and character of the use, including whether such use is of commercial nature or is for nonprofit educational purposes; - 2.
-The nature of the copyrighted work; - The amount and substantiality of the portion used in relation to the copyrighted work as a whole; - 4.
-The effect of the use upon the potential market for, or value of, the copyrighted work.
+The nature of the copyrighted work; - 3.
+The amount and substantiality of the portion used in relation